 Phase 3

 Working alongside rehabilitation practitioners and researchers, lived experience experts and service users will offer the opportunity to provide direct input into feasible and sustainable strategies to support friendships and social connections across the continuum of care from inpatient to community rehabilitation settings.
-This phase will include small trials of strategies with:
+This phase will include small trials of the framework and resources with:

 Expected outcomes will assist to improve rehabilitation services in supporting individuals to maintain and build friendships and social connections.
 The research will also be used to inform a larger project exploring these strategies in a wider group of people with SCI & ABI.